 Eligibility and Application

-If you are a California resident, live in your own home, and already get Medi-Cal benefits, you may be eligible for IHSS if you need the services it provides to stay safely in your own home as an alternative to out-of-home placement.
+If you are a California resident, live in your own home, and get Medi-Cal benefits, you may be eligible for IHSS if you need the services it provides to stay safely in your own home as an alternative to out-of-home placement.
+To learn more about qualifying for Medi-Cal, see DB101’s Medi-Cal article.

 Your home is the place you choose to live.
 Some examples of places that could be your own home include a house, an apartment, a mobile home, or a room with board.
 For IHSS purposes, acute care hospitals, long-term care facilities, and community care facilities are not “your own home.”
 However, if you live in such a facility, you may be eligible for IHSS if you plan to live in your own home in the future.
-If you are in this situation, an IHSS social worker can complete a preliminary needs assessment while you are still staying at the facility.
-Once you move out of the facility and into your own home, the IHSS social worker will complete another assessment in your home.
+If you are in this situation, IHSS can do a preliminary needs assessment while you are still staying at the facility.
+Once you move out of the facility and into your own home, IHSS will do another assessment in your home.

 Applying for IHSS